Bitget Review

 - Copy the deposit address carefully.
 Send a small test amount first if you are depositing a large sum

-- BTC deposits need 1-3 confirmations, ETH needs 12.
-USDT on TRC20 confirmed in under 5 minutes for me every time
+- BTC deposits need 1–3 confirmations, ETH needs 12.
+USDT on TRC20 typically confirms in under 5 minutes

 Bank transfer: